-Best Times to Visit Baluran
+Best Times to Visit Baluran National Park

 Flora and Fauna Diversity

 Upon visiting Baluran national park gate, you will be exposed to the view of the beautiful greenish forest surrounding your way to Bekol Savanna.
 Along the way, you may find wild animals like monkeys, squirrels, chickens, buffalo, deer, peacocks, or even leopards.
-In fact, there are 44 types of flora, 155 birds and 16 mammals which live in Baluran national park.
+In fact, there are 44 types of flora, 155 birds, and 16 mammals which live in Baluran national park.

 About 100 meters toward the south side of Bama beach, you will find a wooden gate with “Dermaga Mangrove” written on top of it.
 After you follow the road, you will find such a beautiful hidden spot, which is a small pier surrounded by mangrove forests.
-You have to pass through several stairs which splitting the thickness of mangrove.
+You have to pass through several stairs which split the thickness of the mangrove.

 There are several wild animals inside the mangrove forest such as monkeys, big lizards, and stork birds and you may find one along your way to the mangrove pier.
-The best timing to visit Mangrove pier is mostly during sunrise where you will be exposed to the beautiful view of sunset between mangrove forests.
+The best time to visit the Mangrove pier is mostly during sunrise where you will be exposed to the beautiful view of sunset between mangrove forests.
 However, if you’re looking for the best time to take pictures, then the afternoon is the best one since you will get the lighting that you need.